 Kids Plaza is within the same area, a few stops on a JR line away.
 It’s a museum made especially for kids to have fun and learn; a multi-level space with dedicated areas for adventure, creativity, and discovery.

-Secret 12.
+Osaka with kids secret: 12.
 Head to the airport with the Nankai Line Express

 The Nankai Line express offers convenient transfer service between Kansai International Airport and central Osaka.

-Secret 13.
+Osaka with kids secret: 13.
 Try to fly direct, but transiting at Tokyo’s Narita is not terrible either

 The most straightforward way of visiting Osaka would be to book a direct flight going to Osaka International Airport.
 However, if you could find a much affordable flight going to Narita, you can book that flight and then take a train that goes to downtown Osaka.